guidosassaroli/language-guided_motionplanning/README.md

 The synthetic perception layer emulates a vision module by generating and interpreting a randomized 2D environment, while NumPy provides efficient numerical operations for grid and geometry handling.
 Path planning is implemented with the A* algorithm on a discrete occupancy map, chosen for its clarity and guaranteed optimality on small grids, while SciPy’s morphological filters are used to inflate obstacles and simulate robot footprint constraints.
 Finally, Matplotlib handles visualization and live animation, making it easy to inspect each stage — perception, planning, and motion — in real time.

-This combination of simplicity, transparency, and modularity makes the project a start point to prototype ideas in language grounding, perceptual reasoning, and motion planning, all without requiring any hardware or external datasets.

 ## Features